KumarNayan11/CampusBook-venue-management-system/README.md

 npm run seed
 ```

-This populates the database with demo users, departments, and venues so you can explore the system immediately.
+This populates your **local** database with demo users, departments, and venues.

+> The live production database is read-only.
+To explore all features without a local setup, use the [demo credentials on the live deployment](#try-the-live-demo) instead.

 ### 5. Run in development